PagerDuty/developer-docs/docs/app-integration-development/09-OAuth-2-Auth-Code-Grant.md

 Note: By default, curl uses a content type of `application/x-form-urlencoded`.

-The access token will be included in a JSON response, and you may also want to take note of the id token and the refresh token:
+The access token will be included in a JSON response.
+You may also want to take note of the id token and the refresh token:

 ```json
 {